withastro/starlight/.changeset/chilled-bees-pump.md

 To update, refactor any component overrides you have:

-- Remove imports of `@astrojs/starlight/props`, which are no longer required.
+- Remove imports of `@astrojs/starlight/props`, which is now deprecated.
 - Update code that accesses `Astro.props` to use `Astro.locals.starlightRoute` instead.
 - Remove any spreading of `{...Astro.props}` into child components, which is no longer required.